wfbraga/study_homemadefood/README.md

-# HOMEMAED FOOD FOR YOU
+# HOMEMADE FOOD FOR YOU

 This is a "Food Marketplace" for those who want to sell food from their homes and share that sweet taste of homemade food.